 Habitat: Moist woods, lake, pond, and stream edges, and other wetland areas at low elevations.

 Origin: Introduced; not native west of the Rocky Mountains

 Glabrous, succulent annual, the stems freely branched, 2-6 dm. tall.

-Leaves all alternate, the petioles 2-4 cm. long, the blades elliptic-ovate, 3-12 cm. long, the rounded, serrate teeth tipped with a sharp point.
+Leaves alternate, occasionally opposite towards the base of plant, the petioles 2-4 cm. long, the blades elliptic-ovate, 3-12 cm. long, the rounded, serrate teeth tipped with a sharp point.

 Flowers in twos, 20-25 mm. long, yellow, spotted or mottled with orange, sometimes so heavily mottled that the flower appears orange; at the orifice, narrowed gradually to the strongly recurved, 6-10 mm. spur; lateral sepals smaller; petals 5, the upper one notched at the tip, the lateral ones much smaller, in unequal pairs.